nrs-org/novelslop/content/vol_01/chap_09.typ

   all the unbelievable events that happened in the first day had complately drained her social battery.

-  When she woke up, she had troubles recalling the day, which seemed to entertain her sister quite a lot.
+  When she woke up, she had trouble recalling the day, which seemed to entertain her sister quite a lot.
 She only had hazy memories of what happened yesterday, just like a phone after going through a factory reset.